ste2425/ste2425.github.io/source/_posts/continuing-the-psp-consolizer-project.md

 # I'm not alone

-During this project I’ve had support from a member of the PSP Discord called `Peter Lustig`.
+During this project I’ve had support from a member of the PSP Discord titled `Peter Lustig`.
 Without the help of this person I don't think the project would have made it this far and certainly wouldn't be able to support the PSP-3000.
 I just wanted to give credit for the brilliant help they have offered, this is a joint project, and they deserve the credit too.

 # So what’s new?